Hong Kong starts quarantine for mainland China arrivals

 The new regulations have been enacted under a sweeping emergency law that allows the city's leaders to bypass the legislature during an outbreak of disease.
 Exemptions are being made for a variety of key jobs including flight and shipping crews and cross-border truck drivers to ensure goods and food keep coming into the city.

-Hong Kong gained the first-hand experience of a deadly disease outbreak in 2002-03 when Severe Acute Respiratory Syndrome, or SARS, swept through, killing 299 people.
+Hong Kong had recent first-hand experience of a deadly disease outbreak in 2002-03 when Severe Acute Respiratory Syndrome, or SARS, swept through, killing 299 people.
 The virus left profound psychological scars and saddled people with a distrust of authorities in Beijing who initially covered up the outbreak.

 More than 34,000 people have now been infected with the new coronavirus across China.
 Hong Kong has 26 confirmed cases, with one patient who died earlier this week.